 Smart locks keep a record of every time a digital key is used to lock or unlock the door.
 You can check the log for unexplained absences or stops back home.

 A word of caution

-Before engaging in any electronic snooping, be aware that there are strong federal and state electronic-eavesdropping and hacking laws in place to protect our privacy.
-It would be wise to consult with an attorney to ensure you don't engage in any activities that are in violation of the law – if you end up in a nasty divorce, being charged with spying crimes is not a good position to be in.
+Before engaging in any electronic snooping, be aware that there are strong federal and state electronic eavesdropping and hacking laws in place to protect our privacy.
+It would be wise to consult with an attorney to ensure you don't engage in any activities that violate the law – if you end up in a nasty divorce, being charged with spying crimes is not a good position to be in.